alphawhiskey03/social-media-app/README.md

 ### SOCIAL-MEDIA-APP

-Second project in Graphql roadmap.
+The #2 project in my Graphql roadmap.
 An app mimicing a social media platform

 ## TECH STACK